Background pattern

 • medications for the treatment of fungal infections: caspofungin, fluconazole, itraconazole, ketoconazole

-• medications for HIV infection: zidovudine, saquinavir, indinavir, efavirenz
+• medications for the treatment of HIV infection: zidovudine, saquinavir, indinavir, efavirenz

 • medications used as anesthetics: thiopental

-• some antibiotics: chloramphenicol, clarithromycin, doxycycline, fluoroquinolones, telithromycin
+• certain antibiotics: chloramphenicol, clarithromycin, doxycycline, fluoroquinolones, telithromycin

 • medications to prevent transplant rejection: cyclosporine, tacrolimus, sirolimus